gigantum/gigantum-cli/README.md

     - **Once you create your first LabBook, check your Gigantum working directory for LabBook to make sure everything is configured properly.
 See the `Gigantum Working Directory` section for more details.**

 - `stop`
-    - This command currently stops the Gigantum Application and *ALL* Docker containers on your computer
+    - This command currently stops and removes all Gigantum managed Docker containers and performs a container prune operation.

 - `feedback`
-    - This command opens a browser to a feedback form where you can report bugs, suggestions, desired features, etc.
+    - This command opens a browser to discussion board where you can report bugs, suggestions, desired features, etc.

 ## Usage